slewis74/slewis74.github.io/Snow/_posts/2015-06-15-Orienteer.md

 layout: post
 title: Orienteer
 categories: XAML, MVVM, Orienteer
-published: Draft
+published: true
 ---
 ---excerpt
-Navigating in MVVM, which way do I go?
+Navigating in MVVM, which way do you go?
 ---end

 Several years ago I set out into the world of mobile app development.
 As a developer focused primarily in the Microsoft space, and having spent a good part of the last 8 years doing WPF development, Windows 8 and Windows Phone 8 apps seemed like a logical place to start.